-We are most thankful to Hanoi Architectural University (HAU) for assisting us in organizing and translating the site information for the Vertical Cities Asia International Design Competition 2013.
-They will also be organizing a one-day site visit and Hanoi city planning overview briefing on two dates for the participating university teams who wish to visit the site.
-The details can be found in the attached site information folder.
+We are most thankful to the Urban Redevelopment Authority (URA) for assisting us with the site information for the Vertical Cities Asia International Design Competition 2015.
+They will be hosting and briefing the teams at the URA City Gallery on Singapore's planning strategies and policies.
+Thereafter, NUS will conduct a site visit to the areas around the air base.
+There will be 3 dates for the participating university teams who wish to visit the areas around the site.
+The detailed schedule is available in the Downloads section.

-The objective of the competition is to seek a holistic solution or a new urban paradigm for a rapidly growing Asian city which also faces the issues of sustainability and quality of life that also addresses the notion of food production in Asian cities.
+The objective of the competition is to seek a holistic solution or a new urban paradigm for a rapidly growing Asian city which also faces the issues of sustainability and quality of life that also addresses the notion of urban connection in Asian cities.

-The design is about a high intensity and density Asian city that addresses its growing aging population.
+The design is about a high intensity and density Asian city that addresses its issues of connectivity and achieving "liveability".
 The design should consider the following issues holistically and integratedly.

-- Feasibility- The rigour of the research and criticality of design in addressing the issues.
+- Feasibility - The rigor of the research and criticality of design in addressing the issues.

 The Design Jury will judge the submissions along the abovementioned.